dzc0d3r/pynotes/docs/getting_started/what-is-python.en.md

 Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
 Python supports modules and packages, which encourages program modularity and code reuse.
 The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.

-It's a general-purpose language, meaning it can be used to create a variety of different programs and isn’t specialized for any specific problems.
+Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn’t specialized for any specific problems.
 This versatility, along with its beginner-friendliness, has made it one of the most-used programming languages today.

 ## The Creator
 One of the amazing features of Python is the fact that it is actually one person’s work.
 Usually, new programming languages are developed and published by large companies employing lots of professionals, and due to copyright rules, it is very hard to name any of the people involved in the project.
 Python is an exception.. it was created by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum){:target="_blank"}, and first released on  February 20, 1991..